Maxim-Mazurok/google-api-typings-generator/gapi.client.contentwarehouse-v1/readme.md

 });
 ```

-After that you can use Document AI Warehouse API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use contentwarehouse API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript